the-full-stack/fsdl-text-recognizer/README.md

 - [15 min] They write the network in networks/mlp.py and the prediction function in character_predictor.py, and train it
 - [5 min] They push code to Github and submit to gradescope for autograding

-TASKS
-- [x] rename model to network
-- [ ] make pre-processing logic in predict() and fit()/evaluate() should be shared
-- [ ] Mostafa suggests that big datasets cannot be stored in one file. will have to shard over multiple files
+Things to note
-- [ ] increasing GPU utilization: can increase batch or number of workers that preprocess data
+- increasing GPU utilization can be achieved by increasing batch size, or number of workers

 ## Lab 2 (60 min)

-- [10 min] They write the CNN version of emnist_cnn.py
+- [10 min] They write and train the CNN version of character_model
-- [10 min] Walk through EMNIST line generation and fixed-width approach
+- [15 min] Walk through EMNIST line generation and fixed-width approach
     - Make sure to cover what the label and the loss are
-- [ min] They write convnet code to use sliding window (they write sliding window part)
+- [15 min] They write convnet code to use sliding window (they write sliding window part)
-- [ min] They write convnet code to be all conv and observe whether it's faster or not
+- [15 min] They write convnet code to be all conv and observe whether it's faster or not

-- [ ] make sure to specify that padding has to be 'same'
 - [ ] make a slide explaining the all-conv idea

 ## Lab 3 (60 min)

-- [10 min] They write the LSTM version
+- [10 min] They write the basic encoder-decoder LSTM version
+- [15 min] Walk through the CTC loss version, and they write some part of it
 - [10 min] They run on IAM
-- [10 min] They augment dataset to get highest performance

-- [ ] be able to answer what the CTC token is doing
-- [ ] be able to answer how loss is backprop'd through: to the first repeated char or for all of them?
-- [ ] write output shapes for all lines in the network

 ## Lab 4 (30 min)

 - Weights & Biases and script to distribute jobs over multiple GPUs
-- [ ] talk about distributing training of a single model (in addition to multiple experiments) mple

 ## Lab 5 (60 min)